Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-Over the years I have been led to believe that paper coffee filters are the only filters you should be using if you truly appreciate the flavors of coffee.
+Over the years, I have been led to believe that paper coffee filters are the only filters you should use if you truly appreciate the flavors of coffee.

 The problem with paper is that they absorb a lot of the coffee oils that ultimately contribute to the flavor of your coffee.

 The Differences Between the Two Coffee Filter Types

 Also, I have briefly talked about the gold coffee filter, which is another good permanent option for filtering your coffee.

 Paper Coffee Filters

-Paper coffee filter or sometimes referred to as disposable filters are made from crepe paper and are the perfect option for quickly making a carafe of coffee without the hassle of cleaning up afterward.
+Paper coffee filters or sometimes referred to as disposable filters, are made from crepe paper and are the perfect option for quickly brewing a carafe of coffee without the hassle of cleaning up afterward.

-For many of you reading this the taste difference between the two is going to be unnoticeable, however, some coffee connoisseurs will quickly tell you that unbleached filters can destroy the taste of your coffee.
+For many of you reading this, the taste difference between the two is going to be unnoticeable.
+However, many coffee connoisseurs will quickly tell you that unbleached filters can destroy the taste of your coffee.

 Permanent or Reusable Coffee Filters

-If you want to brew coffee the cheapest way while keeping the full flavor of the coffee, the one-time investment for a permanent coffee filter is worth the price.
+If you want to brew coffee the cheapest way while retaining the full flavor of the coffee, the one-time investment for a permanent coffee filter is worth the price.

-This doesn’t sound like much, but when you sit back and work out the costs over a year then the one-off cost of a permanent coffee filter seems like the far better option, especially if you drink a lot of coffee.
+This doesn’t sound like much, but when you sit back and break down the costs over a year, then the one-off cost of a permanent coffee filter seems like the far better option, especially if you drink a lot of coffee.

 Advantages of a Gold Coffee Filter?

-I have tried brewed coffee using gold-tone coffee filters, and while they do seem to allow more sediment to flow through the filter basket along with more flavor oils, I don’t it's barely noticeable when compared with the cheaper nylon variety.
+I have tried brewed coffee using gold-tone coffee filters, and while they do seem to allow more sediment to flow through the filter basket along with more flavorful oils, it’s barely noticeable when compared with the cheaper nylon variety.

 Are White or Brown Coffee Filters Better?

-Brown paper coffee filters are the healthier option as they tend not to be processed using chemicals (just like brown bread and white bread) but always double check the packet to be 100% sure.
+Brown paper coffee filters are the healthier option as they tend not to be processed using chemicals (just like brown bread and white bread) but always double-check the packet to be 100% sure.

-I still prefer to use a permanent coffee filter over a paper one, and I don’t plan on changing back to paper anytime soon.
-What's your favorite type of coffee filter?
+I still prefer to use a permanent coffee filter rather than a paper one, and I don’t plan on changing back to paper anytime soon.